Gfuen/MicroBurst/AzureAD-Functions.md

-This page will document the functions in MicroBurst that rely on the [AzureAD PowerShell module](https://docs.microsoft.com/en-us/powershell/module/azuread)PowerShell module.
+This page will document the functions in MicroBurst that rely on the [AzureAD](https://docs.microsoft.com/en-us/powershell/module/azuread)PowerShell module.